Ethaywien/script-loading-toolkit/README.md

 **IMPORTANT:** Script Loading Toolkit requires **Promises**.
 If you wish to support older browsers that do not implement promises then you will need to pollyfill this functionality yourself.
 You can do so with this [NPM library](https://www.npmjs.com/package/promise-polyfill) or with [Babel](https://babeljs.io/docs/en/babel-polyfill).

 ## Usage
-The script loading toolkit provides three major tools (Script, BasicScript and FunctionQueue) for managing script loading.
+The script loading toolkit provides three major tools (`Script`, `BasicScript` and `FunctionQueue`) for managing script loading.
 These can be used directly by newing them up and setting a script src; however their intended use is for extending or mixing into your own classes to create facades or adapters to wrap third party libraries in order decouple your code from a third party interface you do not control and may or may not yet exist in the global scope.

 We recommend you use Async/Await when dealing with promises to simplify your code and reduce callback chains, however the below examples will also demonstrate Promise/then callback syntax.

 ### Direct Usage

 #### Script
-`Script` can be used to load any script and has an asynchronous queueing API so you can start queueing up functions to be run once it has finished loading.
+`Script` can be used to load any script by url and has an asynchronous queueing API so you can start queueing up functions to be run once it has finished loading:

 ```js
 import { Script } from 'script-loading-toolkit';